 Find A Doctor Or Hospital In Your Network.

 Want to get in shape, have fun and get out of the house for a few hours?
 Then it’s time to put a little boogie in your step.

 Nowadays, you can find all kinds of dance groups at gyms, community centers, churches and even local parks.
 From gatherings devoted to the allemande (a courtly baroque dance in which the arms are interlaced) to the flamenco, there are dance styles from every culture, at every speed and at every level of physical ability.

-The cool thing about dance is that the benefits are not only physical.
+The cool thing about dance is that its benefits are not only physical.
 According to one researcher, dance helps maintain a connection to everyday life because it encourages fun and enjoyment by getting people out of their houses and interacting with their communities.1 These are only the social benefits of dance; the physical ones are just as good.

 Of course, thanks to television shows like “Dancing with the Stars” and “So You Think You Can Dance,” we’ve all been exposed to genres like Rumba, Hip-hop and Bollywood but the real importance of dancing – no matter what the style – is that it gets you moving.
 Research has clearly shown the benefits of dance for older adults with arthritis, osteoporosis and neurological conditions.
-You don’t have to be living with a chronic condition to see the benefits of dancing; it helps in other ways as well!
-You can see overall health wins such as improved cardiovascular function, better balance and even reduced risk of falls for older hoofers.
+You don’t have to be living with a chronic condition to see the benefits of dancing; it helps in other ways as well.
+You can see overall health wins such as improved cardiovascular function, better balance and even reduced risk of falls for older dancers.